Veilkrand/geocoding-proxy/readme.md

 ### 2. Setup API keys for service providers

 Inside the work directory edit the file `env.list` with your Google Maps and HERE API keys.
 This file will be used in the next steps to build the Docker image and run the container with these environment variables.
-The file can be deleted afterwards for more security.
+This file can be deleted afterwards for more security.

 ### 3. Setup the Docker Container